go-acoustic/integrations-treasure-data/README.md

 # How to Run

-First, please upload your workflow project by `td wf push` command.
+First, upload the workflow project by `td wf push` command.

     # Upload
     $ td wf push td_sftp